sysbiolux/IDARE-QuickStart/README.md

 File -> Import -> Network -> File and select the *E.Coli* core file you downloaded.

 #### 1.2 Generating an initial Layout
-From the Layout menu, select a layout you want to apply (for this tutorial we assume, that the **y-Files organic layout** was choosen).
+From the Layout menu, select a layout you want to apply (for this tutorial we assume, that the **y-Files organic layout** was choosen, or no additional layout if you have cy3sbml installed).

 #### 1.3 Setting up the Network for IDARE